 One downside of living in Gause - Milano, however, is that residents on average have to contend with a long commute, spending on average 33.35 minutes every day commuting to work.

-Being a small town, Gause - Milano does not have a public transit system used by locals to get to and from work.
+Gause - Milano is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Gause - Milano citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.93% of adults 25 and older in Gause - Milano have a college degree.
+The percentage of adults in Gause - Milano who are college-educated is close to the national average for all communities of 21.84%: 18.93% of the adults in Gause - Milano have a bachelor's degree or advanced degree.

 The per capita income in Gause - Milano in 2022 was $33,647, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $134,588 for a family of four.
 However, Gause - Milano contains both very wealthy and poor people as well.